Error estimates for completely discrete FEM in energy-type and weaker norms

 Indeed, as in Section~\ref{sec:NonconformingFE}, the case b) yields the estimate $\|v\|_{V_h}^2 \ge \min\{k_0;r_0\}\|v\|_{1,\Tnoh}^2$ for all $v \in H^1(\Tnoh)$.
-To prove a) we combine , as in Section~\ref{sec:NonconformingFE}, the Poincar\'{e}-Friedrichs inequality \cite[Exercise 5.x.13]{Brenner:08} on $V$ with a discrete inequality on $V_h$.
-Namely, as a consequence of \cite[Thm.~5.3]{DiPietro:12}, there is a constant $C_\mathrm{Poin} > 0$ independent of $h > 0$ such that following refined Poincar\'{e} inequality holds:
+To prove a) we combine, as in Section~\ref{sec:NonconformingFE}, the Poincar\'{e}-Friedrichs inequality \cite[Exercise 5.x.13]{Brenner:08} on $V$ with a discrete inequality on $V_h$.
+Namely, as a consequence of \cite[Thm.~5.3]{DiPietro:12}, there is a constant $C_\mathrm{PI} > 0$ independent of $h > 0$ such that following refined Poincar\'{e} inequality holds:

-\end{proof} Now we are prepared to summarize the essential properties of the linear and bilinear forms. \begin{lemma} Assume that $\vecK$ is piecewise continuous, \ie, continuous on each $K\in\Tnoh$.
-The linear form $\ell_h$ and bilinear form $a_h$ are bounded on $V_h$ with respect to $\| \cdot \|_{V_h}$, possibly depending on $h$.
-The bilinear form $a_h$ is uniformly coercive with respect to $\| \cdot \|_{V_h}$ with parameter $\alpha = \alpha_h$ independent of $h$ provided that
+\end{proof} The following lemma summarizes the hitherto obtained properties of the bilinear and linear forms. \begin{lemma} Assume that $\vecK$ is piecewise continuous, \ie, continuous on each $K\in\Tnoh$.
+The bilinear form $a_h$ and the linear form $\ell_h$ are bounded on $V_h$ with respect to $\| \cdot \|_{V_h}$, not necessarily uniform with respect to $h$.
+If the condition